Pratibha Syntex works towards 30% emissions reduction using Higg insights

 Environmental sustainability is integral to the business at Pratibha Syntex, an apparel manufacturer based in Pithampur India.

 In 2016, to stay ahead of the competition and continue their leadership in sustainability, the company set goals to cut energy use by 20% and greenhouse gas emissions by 30% by 2020.
-Because they started using Higg more than four years prior, Mrinal Bose, Sustainability Manager at Pratibha Syntex, and his team had historical data to measure their baseline energy consumption in 2016, and used this data to set reduction targets.
-With the help of Higg, the team set a goal to reduce the quantity of energy consumed and GHG’s emitted per garment, as a way of normalizing for business fluctuations such as a change in units produced.
+Because they started using Worldly more than four years prior, Mrinal Bose, Sustainability Manager at Pratibha Syntex, and his team had historical data to measure their baseline energy consumption in 2016, and used this data to set reduction targets.
+With the help of Worldly, the team set a goal to reduce the quantity of energy consumed and GHG’s emitted per garment, as a way of normalizing for business fluctuations such as a change in units produced.

 Reducing Scope 1 and 2 emissions